Towards Certified Robustness of Distance Metric Learning

 \section{Abstract}

 Metric learning aims to learn a distance metric such that semantically similar instances are pulled together while dissimilar instances are pushed away.
-Many existing methods consider maximizing or at least constraining a distance ``margin'' that separates similar and dissimilar pairs of instances to guarantee their performance on a subsequent $k$-nearest neighbor classifier.
-However, such a margin in the \emph{feature} space does not necessarily lead to robustness certification or even anticipated generalization advantage, since a small perturbation of test instance in the \emph{instance} space could still potentially alter the model prediction.
-To address this problem, we advocate penalizing small distance between training instances and their nearest adversarial examples, and we show that the resulting new approach to metric learning enjoys a larger certified neighborhood with theoretical performance guarantee.
-Moreover, drawing on an intuitive geometric insight, the proposed new loss term permits an analytically elegant closed-form solution and offers great flexibility in leveraging it jointly with existing metric learning methods.
-Extensive experiments demonstrate the superiority of the proposed method over the state-of-the-arts in terms of both discrimination accuracy and robustness to noise.
+Many existing methods consider maximizing or at least constraining a distance margin in the \emph{feature} space that separates similar and dissimilar pairs of instances to guarantee their generalization ability.
+In this paper, we advocate imposing an adversarial margin in the \emph{input} space so as to improve the generalization and robustness of metric learning algorithms.
+We first show that, the adversarial margin, defined as the distance between training instances and their closest adversarial examples in the input space, takes account of both the distance margin in the feature space and the correlation between the metric and triplet constraints.
+Next, to enhance robustness to instance perturbation, we propose to enlarge the adversarial margin through minimizing a derived novel loss function termed the perturbation loss.
+The proposed loss can be viewed as a data-dependent regularizer and easily plugged into any existing metric learning methods.
+Finally, we show that the enlarged margin is beneficial to the generalization ability by using the theoretical technique of algorithmic robustness.
+Experimental results on 16 datasets demonstrate the superiority of the proposed method over existing state-of-the-art methods in both discrimination accuracy and robustness against possible noise.